 Maintain recommended load capacity of the truck.
 You need to inspect your trucks to ensure they carry the right weight.
 Optimal loads, optimal driving speeds, and driving conditions make it easier for the trucks to brake easily and comfortably.

-Use engine braking
+Use engine braking to relieve brake lining from overworking

 Avoid riding your trucks or machines’ brakes.

 While heading downhill, don’t push your brakes all the way down.
 It increases the force on the linings.
-Also, avoid using your brake as a footrest because you are creating unnecessary pressure on your brake linings.
+Also, avoid using your brake as a footrest because you are creating unnecessary pressure on your brake lining.

 Are you looking for brake linings for your heavy commercial vehicles and machines to increase performance, safety, and value?
 Look no further!
 At Al Tabreed we’ve got you covered.
 Contact us today, and let us get started.